lvgl/lvgl/docs/libs/rlottie.md

 To get the number of frames in an animation or the current frame index, you can cast the `lv_obj_t` instance to a `lv_rlottie_t` instance and inspect the `current_frame` and `total_frames` members.

+If you need to play an animation until a specific frame, you can use `lv_rlottie_stopat_frame` function.
+It'll resume playing (if paused) until the specified frame is reached and pause from there and also sending a `LV_EVENT_READY` event.

 ## Example
 ```eval_rst